 Another function of OBC is that it controls the level of current and voltage at which the battery is charged.
 There are mainly two types of charging : constant voltage and constant current charging.
 Even though constant current charging provides high efficiency and high charging speed it can affect the lifespan of the battery.
 This is due to over-charging.
 In the case of constant voltage charging, there is a chance that a high amount of current can flow into the battery initially.

 The above problem can be solved by charging the battery initially by constant current charging.
 Then after reaching a certain amplitude, the battery is charged using constant voltage charging.
-This charging strategy is the most important role of an on-board charger.
+This charging strategy is the most important role of an EV on board charger.

 In AC charging level 1 and level 2, the AC power from the grid is converted to DC power by the OBC to charge the battery via the Battery Management System(BMS).
 The voltage and current regulation is performed by the OBC.
 In addition, the disadvantage of AC charging is as its charging time increases, the power output becomes low.